sjm042/Citrus_reticulata_chachi/README.txt

 This directory include the scripts and data to generate the main figures in the manuscript.
 Every folder contain some files and a README.txt.

-The Rscript is based on R (versions 3.6.3,https://cran.r-project.org/bin/windows/base/old/3.6.3).
+The Rscripts are based on R (versions 3.6.3,https://cran.r-project.org/bin/windows/base/old/3.6.3).